Editor: Sjur Westgaard

 Papers in this issue

-The energy conferences consisted of a series of seminars with topics related to decision models for energy markets.
-As many of the topics described and analyzed in this issue can (and will) be extended in various directions, we intend to follow up with other related seminars during 2011.
+The ELCARBONRISK energy conferences consisted of a series of seminars with topics related to decision models for energy markets, and to risk analysis in particular.
+As many of the topics described and analyzed in this issue can (and will) be extended in various directions, we intend to follow this work up with other related seminars during 2012.

 Search the archive

 Subscribe to gain full access to The Journal of Energy Markets and its valuable archive.

 Call for papers

 Submit your work and we can offer you: